Offroadcode/Genesis/README.md

 There's a couple of simple tasks to save you running everything each time.
 They are:

 * `gulp` - Watch, compile, concatenate for JS and Sass along with image optimisation and SVG sprite generation.
-* `gulp critical` - Generates your Critical CSS only
+* `gulp critical` - Generates your Critical CSS only (See above for gotchas using critical CSS)